 You are also allowed to bring in up to £390* worth of other goods/cash, but be warned; if you go over this allowance, you may have to pay tax and duty on the total value of the goods, not just the value above the allowance.

 *£270 if arriving by private plane or boat.

 Are flights and hotels more expensive after Brexit?

 It’s hard to say; it’s really dependent on the value of the pound against the Euro and the US Dollar and the price of oil.
 Given that the UK is one of the biggest travel markets for Europe at the moment, it would be hard to imagine countries who rely on our tourism will make things difficult for us by increasing prices.
 We’d hope, anyway!

-Data Roaming charges; will they come back?
+Data Roaming charges; do they come back?

 Can I still hire a car or drive mine abroad after Brexit?

-Will we be worse off after Brexit?
+Are we be worse off after Brexit?